Opentrons/opentrons/api/docs/v2/new_modules.rst

 .. note::

     The OT-2 will not automatically deactivate the Heater-Shaker at the end of a protocol.
-If you need to deactivate the module after a protocol is completed or canceled, you can use the Heater-Shaker module controls on the device detail page in the Opentrons App.
+If you need to deactivate the module after a protocol is completed or canceled, use the Heater-Shaker module controls on the device detail page in the Opentrons App or run these methods in Jupyter notebook.